-4.1 Distribution of the first detection time and cluster size at detection, and application to the origin of variant of concern B.1.1.7
+3.1 Distribution of the first detection time and cluster size at detection, and application to the origin of the Alpha variant

-The variant B.1.1.7, first detected in the UK from a sample that was collected on September 20th 2020 (Rambaut et al., 2020), has rapidly become a major variant of concern due to its increased transmissibility (Volz et al., 2021) and pathogenicity (Davies et al., 2021).
-Here, we develop a method to estimate the first infection of an individual with this variant and the distribution of the size of the B.1.1.7-cluster on the day when the sample was taken in September, based on the dynamics of the epidemic size of a local cluster.
+The Alpha variant initially consisted only of the B.1.1.7 lineage.
+This lineage was first detected in the UK from a sample that was collected on September 20th 2020 [19] and has rapidly become a major variant of concern due to its increased transmissibility [20] and pathogenicity [21].
+Here, we develop a method to estimate the first infection of an individual with the Alpha variant and the distribution of the size of the Alpha-cluster on the day when the sample was taken in September, based on the dynamics of the epidemic size of a local cluster.

-Our analysis requires the effective reproduction number, estimated to be R = 1.5 for the variant B.1.1.7 in November 2020 in the UK (Volz et al., 2021), and the probability for a sample taken in the UK to be sequenced, which was around 4.2% in October 2020 (COVID-19 Genomics Consortium UK, 2020 - accessed February 9th, 2021).
+Our analysis requires the effective reproduction number, estimated to be R = 1.5 for the Alpha variant in November 2020 in the UK [20], and the probability for a sample taken in the UK to be sequenced, which was around 4.2% in October 2020 [22].
 We will use this value in our analysis, keeping in mind that this might be an underestimate because the number of cases has been lower in September so the percentage of samples that could have been sequenced is potentially higher.
 Since only reported cases can be sampled, we additionally account for underreporting of cases.
-We assume that around 25% of all infections are detected (Colman et al., 2021).
+We assume that around 25% of all infections are detected [23].
 Lastly, we need to define a distribution for the time that passes between infection and sampling of an infectious individual.
 We assume that the time from infection to sampling is a gamma distributed random variable (but any distribution would work) with a mean of seven days and a standard deviation of two days.
 The parameter values (Table 1) are chosen such that they give a probability of sampling an infected individual up until 3 days of their infection that is less than 1%, and a probability of sampling an infected individual after ten days of their infection that is less than 10%.
-All parameters and probability distributions are summarized in Table 1.
+All parameters are summarised in Table 1.